jlzych/jlzych.com/source/about.md

 <h2 class="about-subheadline">I'm a designer, developer, and writer based in San Francisco.</h2>

-I'm currently a Design Manager at [Optimizely](http://www.optimizely.com "Optimizely homepage").
+I'm currently Head of Design at [Optimizely](http://www.optimizely.com "Optimizely homepage").
 Before becoming a manager I was a Product Designer and a [UI Engineer](https://medium.com/design-optimizely/why-we-hire-ui-engineers-on-optimizely-s-design-team-b2a789553b79#.a0dzb4xyl).

 Before joining Optimizely, I earned my Master's degree at UC Berkeley's [School of Information](http://ischool.berkeley.edu "School of Information's homepage"), where I studied human-computer interaction, usability, and behavioral economics.